This is a very easy treat and it’s especially popular during the holidays since it looks so pretty and festive.

 - Line a cookie sheet with waxed paper & chill in refrigerator until needed.

-- Slowly heat chocolate in a double boiler until it’s completely melted (stir often), see this page for tips.
+- Slowly heat chocolate in a double boiler until it’s completely melted (stir often).

 - Stir in the extract (if using) and then mix in candy pieces (reserve part of the candy to sprinkle over top after you have spread it in pan).

 - Pour mixture evenly onto chilled cookie sheet (use the back of a spoon to spread) and sprinkle with remaining candy pieces, then chill in the refrigerator for approximately 1 hour.